micmejia/bible-dump/AMPC/Mark/Mark 8.md

-And Jesus [repeatedly and expressly] charged _and_ admonished them, saying, Look out; keep on your guard _and_ beware of the leaven of the Pharisees and the leaven of Herod _and the Herodians_.
+And Jesus [repeatedly and expressly] charged and admonished them, saying, Look out; keep on your guard and beware of the leaven of the Pharisees and the leaven of Herod and the Herodians.